Steve's Gastronomic Home Page

 Eischen's Bar in Okarche

 When Eischen's Bar opened in 1906 in the heart of Oklahoma wheat country it served as a local gathering place for the town of Okarche and a place to refresh in the days before air conditioning existed and when travel to any other community would be somewhat difficult.
-I was fortunate enough to visit the original bar and restaurant before it was destroyed in a fire several years ago, and to experience the laid back and friendly feel of "Oklahoma's oldest bar" (a claim that does not seem to be disputed by anyone).
+I was fortunate enough to visit the original bar and restaurant before it was destroyed in a fire in 1993, and to experience the laid back and friendly feel of "Oklahoma's oldest bar" (a claim that does not seem to be disputed by anyone).

 Eischen's bar